GreggRoll/GreggRoll/README.md

 ### 🚧 Current Projects

-- (Map CR8R)[https://github.com/GreggRoll/MapCR8R]: A simple to use Python GUI based geospatial data plotting tool
+- [Map CR8R](https://github.com/GreggRoll/MapCR8R): A simple to use Python GUI based geospatial data plotting tool
 - Poll it for me: A Python exe that polls a given website for a given word at a defined interval and emails you when the word has been posted in that time